SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Introduction

-To evaluate SHAQ, we run experiments on two platforms that can be regarded as the global reward games such as Predator-Prey \citep{bohmer2020deep} and the multi-agent StarCraft benchmark tasks \citep{samvelyan2019starcraft}.
-From the experimental results, SHAQ shows not only generally good performances on solving all tasks but also the interpretability that the state-of-the-art baselines lack.
-Specifically, the learned Markov Shapley Q-value can reflect the contribution of each agent (i.e., fairness), as well as identify the dummy agents and the equal distribution of optimal value, all of which verify our theoretical analysis.
+The proposed method, SHAQ, is evaluated on two global reward games such as Predator-Prey \citep{bohmer2020deep} and multi-agent StarCraft benchmark tasks \citep{samvelyan2019starcraft}.
+In the experiments, SHAQ shows not only generally good performances on solving all tasks but also the interpretability that is deficient in the state-of-the-art baselines.